What Education is Needed for Automobile Designers?

 Degrees Needed for Automotive Designers

-While starting early is essential, formal education is equally important in becoming an automotive designer.
+While starting early is essential, The 2nd answer to the question, “What education is needed for automobile designers?” is: Formal education.
+This is what you need to become an automotive designer.
 Most professionals in the field hold at least a Bachelor’s degree, and many go on to pursue a Master’s degree to further specialize and refine their skills.

 1. Bachelor’s Degree in Transportation Design